 Select Wines

-All their wines are very reasonably priced by Napa Valley standards.
-Additionally, Ceja keeps their wines lower in alcohol than many wineries; typically, under 14% with many in the 13 percent range.
+Ceja keeps their wines lower in alcohol than many wineries; typically, under 14% with many in the 13 percent range.
 Also noteworthy, the current releases of their red wines tend to be 2 to 3 years behind the current releases of most area wineries spending additional time in bottle before being released.
-They make a wide variety of wines; usually four to five wines are poured at their tasting room.
-Unless otherwise noted, their wines are 100% varietal.
+They make a wide variety of wines; unless otherwise noted, their wines are 100% varietal.
+And Ceja no longer uses capsules on their wines.

 The 2018 Ceja Vineyards Napa Valley Carneros Chardonnay Reserva is deep golden color in the glass; offers a diversity of ripe fruit driven aromatics including of pineapple, cantaloupe, apricot, honeysuckle, orange marmalade, and a variety of dessert notes including vanilla, hints of caramel and hazelnut.
 A noticeable intensity of flavor runs the entire breadth of the palate and persists for some time on the rich and satisfying finish.
 Shows flavors of tangerine, mango, crème brûlée and ripe yellow peaches.
 The texture is creamy and supple, certainly a result from weekly lees stirring during its aging in barrel.
 An uplifting brightness of acidity counterbalances the texture, especially on the finish.
 This is a complex and layered Chardonnay well worth seeking out.